learn-co-curriculum/dsc-implementing-statistics-with-functions-lab/README.md

 # 84.03
 ```

-So now we can finally calculate standard deviation for our height list and inspect the results.
+So now we can finally calculate the standard deviation for our height list and inspect the results.

 ```python